My newest drum set!

 I first remember asking Mom if I could turn over the cooking pots on the kitchen floor and banging on them with wooden spoons!
 When I was about 12, Mom decided my brother and I needed to play a musical instrument.
 I remember going with her to a music store in town and them asking me what I wanted to play.
 I said, ‘Drums!’ they said, ‘No – you will learn to play the guitar because you can’t play drums by yourself’ (WTF!!!).
 That lasted for about two weeks before I quit and took a stand.
 Eventually, they broke down, and I got a set of Sears drums for Christmas.

-Our first performance was in my garage one evening when my parents were gone.
-I remember one of the neighbors stopping by and asking where the ‘Hawaiian’ noises were coming from!
+Our first performance took place in my garage one evening when my parents were out.
+I vividly recall a neighbor stopping by and inquiring about the source of the βHawaiianβ noises.

-Later, I formed a band with neighborhood friends.
-We had various names, including the Dead Peach, Dark Star, and Second Childhood.
-My Sears set was replaced in 11th grade by a professional Ludwig set with two mounted toms, a floor tom, Zildjian hi-hats, and a couple of Zildjian cymbals.
-As a bonus, they had traveling bags and a large case for the hardware and snare.
-I remember I had a massive 24″ ride!
-They came with a silver sparkle finish, which I ripped off and replaced with black Naugahyde.
-I played them with the heads off because I never knew how to tune them properly π.
+Later, I formed a band with my neighborhood friends.
+We had various names, such as the Dead Peach, Dark Star, and Second Childhood.
+In 11th grade, my Sears set was replaced by a professional Ludwig set.
+It had two mounted toms, a floor tom, Zildjian hi-hats, and a couple of Zildjian cymbals.
+As a bonus, it came with traveling bags and a large case for the hardware and snare.
+I remember having a massive 24β ride and the drums had a silver sparkle finish.
+I ripped off the finish and replaced it with black Naugahyde.
+I played them with the heads off because I never knew how to tune them properly. π

 We played anything we could, but think of a mediocre Allman Brothers garage band, and you will get the idea π.
-We played in the jazz band my senior year as the rhythm section and got to take a trip on a cruise ship and play.
-Big fun!
-Our band played an Allman Brothers tune at the senior high school talent contest to win first place!
-Imagine that!
-I had achieved all I ever would as a rock star!
+We played in the jazz band during my senior year as the rhythm section.
+We got to take a cruise ship trip and perform on it.
+It was a lot of fun!
+Our band won first place at the senior high school talent contest by playing an Allman Brothers tune.
+I had achieved my dream of becoming a rock star!

-I graduated from community college and moved to California to attend college.
-I sold my drumsβmostly because I was broke and needed the money, and I didn’t want to lug a set around in college.
-Also, my dreams of being a rock and roll star faded away π€£.
-I always figured I would return to them one day, but I always had a pair of sticks and a practice pad!
+I graduated from community college and moved to California to pursue college.
+To make ends meet, I sold my drums.
+I was broke and didnβt want to lug a set around in college.
+Additionally, my dreams of becoming a rock and roll star faded away, π€£.
+I always thought Iβd return to them someday, but I always kept a pair of sticks and a practice pad!

-In 1997, when I was living in Atlanta, I bought a new set of Ludwig drums in a natural Maple finish with Zildjian cymbals.
-It’s the same basic set as in high school!
-I started playing again after over a 20-year hiatus.
-One true regret in my life was that I didn’t keep playing, but slowly, over the past 20 years, I have finally gotten good enough to impress myself at least π.
+In 1997, while residing in Atlanta, I purchased a new set of Ludwig drums featuring a natural Maple finish and Zildjian cymbals.
+Remarkably, itβs the same basic set that I used in high school!
+After a prolonged hiatus of over two decades, I decided to resume playing the drums.
+One significant regret in my life is that I didnβt continue playing, but gradually, over the past two decades, Iβve finally improved to the point where I can at least impress myself, at least π.

 Current Experiences